dstroy0/InputHandler/README.md

 ## Design Goals
 Low memory use, feature rich.
-InputHandler should be easy to use for beginners.
+InputHandler is easy to start using.
-It should satisfy some more advanced interfacing requirements.
+It satisfies some more advanced interfacing requirements.
-It should be able to parse uint8_t.
+It can parse uint8_t, unsigned char, any value 0-255 char strings.
-It should be able to be used to interface with other equipment, programs, or sensors that output ASCII or uint8_t.
+It can be used to interface your project with other equipment, programs, and sensors.

 ## News